writing

 Dating in the Multiverse

-Human Parts, March 2019
+Human Parts, online 2019

 While they were cruel, I also felt like many of the comments rang true.
 Amidst the vitriol, I couldn’t help but admit: The Angry Men of YouTube were right.
 Or not “right,” per se.
 But some of their criticisms were valid.
 We don’t live in a singular universe where everyone holds the same beliefs and plays by the same rules.
 There is no “right” or “wrong” when it comes to opinions.
 And because we live in an infinite multiverse where every individual experiences a slightly different reality from the next, everything is subjective.